JuliaMolSim/Molly.jl/docs/src/docs.md

 ```
 This time, we are also going to use a neighbour list to speed up the Lennard Jones calculation.
 We can use the built-in distance neighbour finder.
-The arguments are a 2D array of eligible interactions, the number of steps between each update and the cutoff in nm to be classed as a neighbour.
+The arguments are a 2D array of eligible interactions, the number of steps between each update and the cutoff to be classed as a neighbour.
 ```julia
 neighbour_finder = DistanceNeighbourFinder(trues(n_atoms, n_atoms), 10, 1.2)
 ```